 - Evidence-based nursing research and practices

-In short, you will learn the essentials of conducting health assessments and diagnostics, as well as administering treatments and assisting with procedures.
+In short, you will learn the essentials of conducting health assessments, as well as administering treatments and assisting with procedures.
 If you enroll at a school that offers simulated learning experiences, you can also expect to be immersed within a clinical setting that features common scenarios you may encounter as a nurse.
 You will be expected to apply your nursing knowledge and critical thinking skills as you work through the various scenarios.

 Become a Registered Nurse